tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Students will begin working with common developer tools such as the command line, a text-based utility for performing file system operations and executing programs.
 They will also learn git, which is a managed remote file repository with built-in version control.
 By the end of the day, students will join the ranks of millions of developers who also use git to store their files/code.

 * Today's lesson will be a (brief) deep dive into FinTech's historical background, in which we'll cover why FinTech is so prevalent today, the financial sectors it has helped to disrupt.
-We'll also delve into a Fintech case study.
+We'll also delve into a FinTech case study.

 * Understanding and being able to discuss FinTech's history is useful, particularly when applying to jobs; it will show employers that you care enough to familiarize yourself with the industry, as well as showcase an understanding of potential opportunities and pitfalls within the industry.

 Encourage the students and get them excited for the lesson.
 Tell them that today will be a crash course in both hard and soft skills; students will learn technical skills and contextual knowledge to aid them in their future careers in FinTech.